Quasinormal modes of charged BTZ black holes: Results

 A panel of the transition behavior with three plots is given in figure \ref{fg1}.

-The existence of a purely imaginary modes controlling the field evolution is also observed in the non-linear theory with its perturbations.
-In \cite{Aragon_2021} the authors consider a non-linear Maxwell Lagrangean $(F_{\mu \nu}F^{\mu \nu})^{3/4}$ with the correspondent BTZ-like charged black hole.
-Up to intermediate black hole charges the scalar field evolution ($k>0$) is dominated by oscillatory modes, being the purely imaginary the lowest lying for higher charges.
+The existence of non-oscilatory modes controlling the field evolution is also observed in the non-linear theory with its perturbations.
+In \cite{Aragon_2021} the authors consider a non-linear Maxwell Lagrangian $(F_{\mu \nu}F^{\mu \nu})^{3/4}$ with the correspondent BTZ-like charged black hole.
+There, the fundamental modes with $k=0$ follow a similar pattern for an increasing charge (see e. g.
+Table 1): the attenuation decreases with the increment of $q$.
+Such attenuation is however, smaller than that of the linear eletrodynamic theory we present in this study (v. g. comparing the results of table 1 in both works).

+We also see a similar qualitative behavior for modes with $k>0$.
+Up to intermediate black hole charges the scalar field evolution is dominated by oscillatory modes, being the purely imaginary the lowest lying for higher charges.
+That seems to be the case in such spacetime independent of the logarithm term as in (\ref{lap}).

+Considering other modified theories of gravity in high dimensional spaces, such as that of \cite{Zhao_2022, zhao2023quasinormal} we point out two specific differences: in our thorough investigation the effective potential is always positive, not allowing for instabilities in the field evolution.
+The resulting scalar perturbation evolves consequently into a well-behaved tower of quasinormal modes.
+We also see (e. g. \ref{t1}) purely imaginary-dominated profiles unnoticed in most of such theories although a more careful examination is needed.

 As a last comment, we point up the role of the cosmological constant in the quasinormal frequencies.
 Considering the metric (\ref{lin}), if we transform the $R$ coordinate according to (\ref{lap}) and the time coordinate as $\tau \rightarrow L^{-1} t$, the scalar motion equation remains the same as that of (\ref{sfe2}).
 Consequently, the quasinormal frequency is impacted by a factor $L$.
 That represents finally a rescaling of type $\tilde{\omega}\rightarrow L \omega$ in the modes.